open-telemetry/opamp-spec/README.md

 This field SHOULD be unset if the remote config status is unchanged since the last StatusReport message was sent.

-<h4 id="server_provided_all_addons_hash">server_provided_all_addons_hash</h4>

-The aggregate hash of all addons that this Agent previously received from the server via AddonsAvailable message.

-The server SHOULD compare this hash to the aggregate hash of all addons that it has for this Agent and if the hashes are different the server SHOULD send an AddonsAvailable message to the agent.

 #### capabilities